CtrlK

 Trigger Term Quality

 The only trigger terms listed are 'file format converter' repeated twice.
-It lacks natural user language like 'convert CSV to JSON', 'transform file', specific format names (.csv, .json, .xml, .parquet), or common variations users would actually say.
+There are no natural user keywords like 'convert CSV to JSON', 'transform file', specific format names (.csv, .json, .xml, .parquet), or common variations users would actually say.

 1 / 3